We may earn money or products from the companies mentioned in this post.

 Sunscreen & Bug Spray

 You’ll be walking for a while and while there is some coverage, the pathway is not in the shade.
-Wear waterproof (remember those rivers!) sunscreen, especially if you’re visiting on a sunny day.
+Wear waterproof sunscreen (remember those rivers!), especially if you’re visiting on a sunny day.
 Don’t forget the bug spray.
 The mosquitoes will feast on you.
-Even Allan, who is rarely stung, got several big bites.
-The problem is that the first river crossing is a swim and is shortly after starting.
-Feel free to bring some bug spray with you but do you really want to carry a repellent with you?
+Some guides will allow you the opportunity to leave your bug spray and water bottle at the base of a tree before you enter the cave (or you can carry it in your wet bag).

 How Strenuous is the ATM Cave Tour?

 Can you swim?
 If so, you won’t have a problem.
 We’re both NOT in our 20’s (or 30’s or 40’s) and NOT in the gym and, other than a bit of a large step up at one point, did fine.
 The hike is almost 100% flat.
 The first river crossing is a swim or pull yourself along a rope.
 The second two were wade-across, below the knee.
 Allan didn’t even bother with the rope on the middle one.

 At the entrance, you have some slippery steps and have to swim maybe 10 m to the first landing.
 Maybe another quick swim or two, depending on your height, but mostly wading or dry ground.

 Take clothes you know will get soaked and a little dirty if you have to scoot down in spots.
 Water shoes like Keens or the like.
 Bring a change of clothes that will stay, along with your phones and valuables, in the van with your driver.
-They have shower/changing facilities.
+They have showers and changing facilities.

 Allan wore swim trunks and a long sleeve PFG style shirt to keep the mosquitoes away.
 I wore quick-dry shorts and a long-sleeve shirt.
 (Note that I got awful chafing though!)

 The entire ATM cave tour takes about 3 1/2 to 4 hours.
 Plan on an hour and a half of walking and about two hours inside the cave itself.